zachleat/zachleat.com/_posts/2024-02-27-transcripts.md

 ## Conclusion

 I’ve been making more and more videos and I _really_ like escalating that content as first-party text on my static site too.
-Investing in high quality closed captions (as a way to make the videos more accessible) elevates the content and aligns it more closely with my existing stack of tools, too.
+Investing in high quality closed captions (as a way to make the videos more accessible) elevates the content and aligns it more closely with my existing stack of tools.